NSG650/NtDOOM/README.md

 If you have experience with [how syscalls in Windows work](https://alice.climent-pommeret.red/posts/a-syscall-journey-in-the-windows-kernel/) then you know that not every type of thread can call these GUI syscalls directly.
 The thread must be running under a Win32 GUI application.

-To bypass that we spoof the kernel thread as if it is a thread from `explorer.exe`.
-Due to this spoofing process the driver can only run on certain NT kernel versions as the internal data structures for `KTHREAD` and `EPROCESS` usually change.
+To bypass that we spoof the kernel thread as if it is a thread from `explorer.exe`. ~~Due to this spoofing process the driver can only run on certain NT kernel versions as the internal data structures for `KTHREAD` and `EPROCESS` usually change.~~

+Thanks to [Mattiwatti's](https://github.com/Mattiwatti) [pull request](https://github.com/NSG650/NtDOOM/pull/2) the driver does not have to rely on hard coded offsets to spoof the thread as a win32 thread.
+Thus in theory this driver can run on most NT systems.

 The doom port is based off of [PureDoom](https://github.com/Daivuk/PureDOOM) with slight changes.